TeamPropaganda/autohitter/README.md

    - If this message appears, try reloading the extension by disabling and re-enabling it from the extensions page.
 You may need to repeat this 3-4 times.

 - **Telegram Verification**:
    - Ensure you entered your Telegram ID correctly.
-(Do not enter the bot token.)
    - Use the [@HadesIsHereOnly_bot](https://t.me/HadesIsHereOnly_bot) to generate and verify your OTP.

 ---